 This article is only about the overnight stays at positive temperatures.
 In cold season the stay is arranged differently and requires not only knowledge, but also a lot of experience.

-When visiting a forest, it is important for every hunter to be able to make a weather forecast on local observations and behavior of animals and birds.
+When visiting a forest, it is important for every hunter to be able to make a weather forecast on local observations and the behavior of animals and birds.